Altruan-flows/pyweclapp/src/README.md

 ### Createing a new class Template
-Sometimes you may want to create a new weclappClass that does not exist yet or update an old one. weclappClasses.WeclappClassCreator().createPythonFile() offers a convenient way to do this. just specify a  entityName -> "salesOrder", "shipment", "contract", "article", "etc."
+Sometimes you may want to create a new weclappClass that does not exist yet or update an old one. from pyWeclapp.weclappClasses.weclappClassBlueprint.weclappClassCreator import WeclappClassCreator WeclappClassCreator().createPythonFile() offers a convenient way to do this. just specify a  entityName -> "salesOrder", "shipment", "contract", "article", "etc."
                 expamleEntityId -> to estimate the types
                 targetDirectory -> where the generaed files should be placed entity -> overwirtes the starting dictionary (Optional)

-This will create the templates for the weclappclass as well as a init file.
+This will create the templates for the weclappclass as well as a init file. if you need supproperties make sure the example entity contains example of this.
+Oherwhise it will only be an enpty list without model
 #### CATION may overwrite existing files -> choose an empty directory